smabbasht/python-call-trace/README.md

 ## Python Call Trace

-This is a tool that captures the order in which the functions may be called in an actual execution of a python file.
+This is a tool that captures the order in which the functions may be called in an actual execution of a python file using an Abstract Syntax Tree (AST).
 It takes an input a python file and produces an output graph as an image.

 ### Usage: